junxit/us-congress-bills-115/metadata.md

 - 2018-01-18 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2018-01-18 — The previous question was ordered pursuant to the rule.
 - 2018-01-18 — The rule provides for one hour of general debate on both measures.
 Only those amendments printed in Part A of the report shall be considered for H.R.
 3326.
 The amendment printed in Part B of the report, relating to H.R.
 2954, shall be considered as adopted.
 The rule allows for one motion to recommit with or without instructions for both measures.
+- 2018-01-19 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.